Real Estate Investing Blog

 5. When nobody knows

-The housing market is just one part, albeit a large part, of a vast economy in the United States — so it’s going to experience ripple effects from changes in other parts of the economy and social structure, such as employment, education, transportation and infrastructure, credit, politics, consumer sentiment, and many other components.
+The housing market is just one part, albeit a large part, of a vast economy in the United States — so it’s going to experience ripple effects in 2019 and 2020 from changes in other parts of the economy and social structure, such as employment, education, transportation and infrastructure, credit, politics, consumer sentiment, and many other components.

 There’s one factor, however, that all parts of the market need to thrive and work well together, and that’s predictability: the security that you know what to expect with a reasonable degree of confidence tomorrow, next week, next month, and next year.